Charmiece/Final-Project---CreditCard-Fraud/README.md

 3. Whiich age group are targeted by credit card fraud?
 4. Is women targeted more than man?
 5. What locations frauds occur?
+6. What areas do the company need to pay attention to in order to catch the detection?
+7. what machine learning works the best?